Smith's Reef, Providenciales.

 5-star rating for Smith's Reef by Visit Turks and Caicos Islands

-Smith’s Reef is located near Turtle Cove on the north coast of Providenciales, and about 3.5 miles (5.6 km) from Grace Bay.
+Smith’s Reef is located near Turtle Cove on the north coast of Providenciales, about 3.5 miles (5.6 km) from Grace Bay.
 It’s possible to walk along the beach from Grace Bay to Smith’s Reef, yet many will find the distance too far to be pleasant.

 There are several reefs in the area, with sites suitable for novice and experienced snorkelers alike.
+To protect the environment, ensure not to brush anything with your fins, camera, or other gear while snorkeling.

 Fish, Coral, and Marine Life

-The brilliantly patterned Flamingo tongue sea snail can usually be spotted on the sea fans and soft corals at Smith’s Reef.
+The brilliantly patterned flamingo tongue sea snail can usually be spotted on the sea fans and soft corals at Smith’s Reef.

-There are so many colorful and unique fish to see at Smith’s Reef, including stoplight parrotfish, queen angelfish, French angelfish, butterfly fish, porcupinefish, trumpetfish, yellowtail snapper, squirrelfish, damselfish, rock hinds, French grunts, filefish, bluehead wrasse, indigo hamlets, horse-eye jacks, barracudas, and many more.
+There are so many colorful and unique fish to see at Smith’s Reef, including stoplight parrotfish, queen angelfish, French angelfish, butterfly fish, porcupinefish, trumpetfish, yellowtail snapper, squirrelfish, damselfish, rock hinds, French grunts, filefish, bluehead wrasse, indigo hamlets, horse-eye jacks, barracuda, and many more.

 Under the ledges are spiny lobsters, slipper lobsters, banded coral shrimp, spotted moray eels, and channel crabs.